-F und Date I. The initial contribution to this Fund (which must be at less \$10,000 for individual scholarship Funds) is as follows: II.
-The initial Administrative Fee charged to the Fund is 1.5% Foundation from Fund annually at June 30.
-It is understood as circumstances warrant, in their sole discretion.
+FundDate I. The initial contribution to this Fund (which must be at least \$5,000 for organizational grant/program funds OR \$10,000 for individual scholarship Funds) is as follows: II.
+The initial Administrative Fee charged to the Fund is 1.5% of the Fund's fair market value determined and paid to Foundation from Fund annually at June 30.
+It is understood the Trustees may change this amount from time to time as circumstances warrant, in their sole discretion.
 III.
-It is understood the individual scholarship Fund must reach \$50,000 in contributions within 5 years of the Trustees.
-OR It is understood the organizational grant/program Fund roof the Trustees.
-Dono onor Signature Exect utive Vice President I Leadership Foundation Signature Dono onor (Print or Type) Exect utive Vice President ((Print or Type)
+It is understood the individual scholarship Fund must reach \$50,000 in contributions within 5 years of or it may be terminated and the funds diverted to other legitimate uses at the sole discretion of the Trustees.
+OR It is understood the organizational grant/program Fund must reach \$30,000 in contributions within 5 years oor it may be terminated and the funds diverted to other legitimate uses at the sole discretion of the Trustees.
+Dono r Signature Executive Vice President Leadership Foundation Signature

+Donor (Print or Type)

+Executive Vice President (Print or Type)